You may have heard of the Net Promoter Score (NPS), the widely-used metric for gauging your customer experience (CX).

 If your company already has a customer experience manager, that could be your NPS program manager.

 Step 2.
 Empower the Program Manager

-Give the program manager access to customer data and the permission to send surveys.
+Give the program manager access to customer data and permission to send surveys.
 This seems like an easy step, but make it clear within your organization that your company will begin sending surveys.
-Some of your workforce will feel ownership towards their customers and want to know everything that the company communicates to them.
+Some of your workforces will feel ownership towards their customers and want to know everything that the company communicates to them.
 And lack of communication creates resistance throughout your organization, meaning you will be off to a bad start.